 There are workers who put everything on the line for everyone else.
 Ultimately, their well-being is essential to the health of all.

-Personal support workers and healthcare workers are stopping the spread of COVID-19 in long-term care homes and hospitals across Ontario, amongst staff shortages.
-Early childhood educators are continuing to care for children of emergency workers.
+Personal support workers and healthcare workers are stopping the spread of COVID-19 and providing vital care to seniors and patients in long-term care homes and hospitals across Ontario, amongst staff shortages.
+Early childhood educators are continuing to care for children.
 Migrant farm workers are growing the crops that feed us, and grocery store workers are getting us food safely.
 Cleaners are working to keep buildings safe.
 Nonprofit social service workers are making sure people receive their benefits and the aid they need.

 Essential workers take big risks to take good care of others, but their wages and working conditions make it hard for them to take care of themselves and their families.
 They deserve more than gratitude.
 That’s why Atkinson supports the groups, organizations and networks who expect more and organize to protect their rights.